reflectoring/reflectoring.github.io/content/blog/2023/2023-09-16-create-openfeign-http-client.md

 </dependency>
 ```
 ### Step 2: Define Service Interface
-Define service interface. **It typically contains the method declarations annotated with Feign annotations.**
+**It typically contains the method declarations annotated with Feign annotations.**

 We are going to declare an interface that defines signature of methods we want to call.
 These are just declarations.
 We do not implement those methods.
 The REST service implements those methods.
 These methods reperesnt the endpoints we want to call. **The method signature should include the HTTP method as well as all required data.**

 Let us define an interface to represent calculator service.
 It has simple API methods to perfom calculations like add, substract, multiply and divide.

-We would use Wiremock to emulate the service implementation.
-[WireMock](https://wiremock.org/) is a web service mocking and stubbing tool.
-It works by emulating a real HTTP server to which the test code can connect as if it were a real online service.
-It allows for HTTP response stubbing, request verification, proxy/interception, stub recording/playback, and fault injection.

-It is particularly useful to emulate error scenarios that are difficult to achive with real service implementation.
-With these emulated interactions we rest assured that when such errors occur, our client error handling logic works as expected.

 Let us see our service interface.

 ```java